EndlessPixel/server/README.md

-Welcome to the Pixel Adventure Server!
+Welcome to the EndlessPixel Server!

 No need for the official version, offline access available.
 Whether you have the official Minecraft or not, you can join us and enjoy the game anytime, anywhere.